 To this end, the college has in place and maintains preventative and informational education programs for the community through several offices that provide support, counseling, and guidance to victims of a sexual offense.
 Refer to our resources section below for more details.

 The Oberlin College Sexual Misconduct Policies and Procedures brochure, published by the Oberlin College Title IX Coordinator, provides detailed information on the process for the filing of and the adjudication of complaints of sexual assault or harassment by all members of the college community.
-The current Oberlin College Sexual Misconduct Policy was adopted in July, 2014.
+The current Oberlin College Sexual Misconduct Policy, that covers Title IX, was adopted in July, 2014.
 Students may also obtain complaint and adjudication information from the judicial coordinator in the Office of Student Life and Services.
 Faculty and staff may obtain necessary support and complaint information through the offices of their respective deans, their department chairs, or their division heads.
 In addition, incidents of sexual assault and sexual harassment may be reported to the aforementioned offices that also provide support, counseling, and guidance to victims.

 Anyone who believes he or she is the victim of a sex offense or needs immediate assistance should contact the safety and security office, which will also contact an Oberlin College Dean and/or the Title IX Coordinator and the Oberlin Police Department to provide immediate support and assistance.
 It is important that a victim receives prompt medical attention for the collection of evidence and for a victim’s medical well being.
 Those requesting reasonable alternative living or academic arrangements following an incident will be appropriately accommodated.
 The Counseling Center and the Office of Religious and Spiritual Life provide confidential professional support.